 State-By-State Estate And Inheritance Tax Rates

-Some states have inheritance tax, some have estate tax, some have both, some have none at all.
+Some states have inheritance tax, some have estate tax, one has both, some have none at all.
 See where your state shows up on the board.

-As of 2019, if a person who dies leaves behind an estate that exceeds $11.4 million. the Executor must file a federal estate tax return within 9 months and pay 40 percent of any assets over that threshold.
-For example: If an estate is worth $15 million, $3.6 million is taxed at 40 percent.
+As of 2024, if a person who dies leaves behind an estate that exceeds $13.61 million the executor must file a federal estate tax return within 9 months and pay a maximum of 40 percent of any assets over that threshold.
+For example: If an estate is worth $15 million, $1.39 million is taxed at the federal level.
+The threshold increases to $13.99 million in 2025.

 While the tax rate has remained the same over the years, back in 2017 the exclusion amount was $5.49 million before doubling to $11.2 million in 2018.